-The JavaTM Applet graph displays Process Temperature and Ambient Temperature.
+The JavaTM Applet graph displays the sensor temperature readings.
 It can be charted across the full span or within any narrow range (such as 20 to 30°C).

 If a blank screen appears without any "java application running" or image of a "Java logo", please verify you have the latest Java Runtime Environment installed and configured according to the instructions (refer to Section 4.3.3.1).
 If you do not have Java Runtime Environment, you may download it from our website or contact the Customer Service Department nearest you.